18 IT Director Resume Examples & Guide for 2025

 That second example isn’t terrible but it doesn’t do anything to encourage the hiring manager to keep reading.
 By missing a vital opportunity to make a strong first impression, this kind of resume header doesn’t do you any favors.

-It director resume summary: how to instantly make your IT director resume look professional
+IT director resume summary: how to instantly make your IT director resume look professional

 An IT director needs to be able to write and communicate effectively.
 Show you’re a lousy writer, too wordy, or make grammar mistakes, and the CIO reviewing your resume is going to think “I do not want to spend the next few years reading reports from this person.